yoyanec/blog/_posts/2019-10-01-nginx-in-docker-as-non-root-user.markdown

 layout: post
 title: Nginx in Docker as non root user
 date: 2019-10-01 08:00:00 +0200
-description: Ho to buid and run nginx as non root user
+description: How to buid and run nginx as non root user
 img: docker+nginx.jpg
 tags: [docker, nginx, non-root]
 ---